 Our goal is to give you the tools and confidence you need to improve your finances.
 Although we receive compensation from our partner lenders, whom we will always identify, all opinions are our own.
 Credible Operations, Inc. NMLS # 1681276, is referred to here as "Credible."

 A high-interest credit card can be a major burden on your finances.
-The average credit card interest rate was 14.75% as of February 2021, according to the Federal Reserve — which could translate into steep interest charges if you only pay the minimum payment each month.
+The average credit card interest rate was just over 23.00% as of January 2023, according to the Federal Reserve — which could translate into steep interest charges if you only make the minimum payment each month.

-However, there are ways to potentially lower your credit card interest rate, which could help you save money while paying off your balance.
+However, there are ways to potentially lower your credit card interest rate, such as improving your credit score, applying for a balance transfer card, or taking out a personal loan.
+These steps could help you save money while paying off your balance.

 - Call your card issuer and ask